El Salvador Birding Tours Wildlife Adventure

 Days 2: Rancho Estero y Mar

 Hotel Rancho Estero y Mar is beautifully located on the Pacific coast, on the beach, but also at the edge of a wonderful estuary.
-This area is great for birding, exploring, swimming, kayaking the river and relaxing.
-There will be boat tours, birding walks and night time exploring.
+This area is great for birding, exploring, swimming in the ocean, kayaking the river, and relaxing.
+The hotel has four swimming pools and numerous hammocks for relaxing.
+There will be boat tours, birding walks and nighttime exploring.

 Day 4: Suchitoto

-Most flights leave in the morning and so getting to the airport will be the only activity for the day
+Most flights leave in the morning and so getting to the airport will be the only organized activity for the day.

 Melvin Bonilla (above left) - Biologist and wildlife expert.
 Melvin has been studying the avifauna of El Salvador since 2011.
 He has participated in various bird research projects and co-authored of the digital book "Birds of El Salvador”.
 He has been working with Robert Boroz Moran, co-leading birding and nature tours, since 2013.